-Short Papers: These papers will analyze historical films and primary source documents.
-Assignment details will be posted in your module.
-Each submission will be worth up to 40 points.
-Each submission must have your name, the date, the name of the course, and the word count single-spaced in the top right-hand corner.
-The title/headline of your paper should be 12-point Times-New Roman centered type and include the title of the documents, artifact, and/or film being analyzed.
-Body text must be 12-point Times New Roman, body text must be double-spaced, and the document must have one-inch margins.
-Unless directed differently on Canvas, answer the given questions individually in their own numbered paragraph.
-For example: 1. or 2.
-Also, do not include the questions because they will not count toward your word count.
+- Include your name, the date, the name of the course, and your document's total word count single-spaced in the top left corner. - The title/headline of your paper should be 12-point Times-New Roman centered type and include the topic of the documents, artifact, and/or film being analyzed.
+(Note: Don't just say "Short Paper".) - Body text must be 12-point Times New Roman, double-spaced, and the document must have one-inch margins. - Unless directed differently on Canvas, answer the given questions individually in their own numbered paragraph.
+For example: 1. or 2. - Do not include the given questions because they will not count toward your word count and will increase your similarity/plagiarism score, which we do not want to happen.

 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.
+Per IVC, students can expect to produce from ten to fifteen pages of written work in this course.